Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Spark Analysis of Binary Matrices

-As a matter of fact, for the general binary matrix $H$, we often have a tighter lower bound of its spark. \begin{Theorem} Let $H$ be a binary $m\times n$ matrix $H$.
-Suppose the minimum column weight of $H$ is $\gamma>0$, and the maximum inner product of any two different columns of $H$ is $\lambda>0$.
+As a matter of fact, for the general binary matrix $H$, we often have a tighter lower bound of its spark. \begin{Theorem} Let $H$ be a binary $m\times n$ matrix with minimum column weight $\gamma>0$, and suppose the maximum inner product of any two different columns of $H$ is $\lambda>0$.
 Then

 \end{Theorem}